LukeShortCloud/rootpages/markdown/ansible.md

 ```
 image: "centos:7"
 ```
-* command = Run a shell command, providing all of the arguements seperated via a list.
+* command = Run a shell command, providing all of the arguments separated via a list.
 This is the default command run to start the container.

 [2]